duzumaki/schroeder_reverb/README.md

 Disclaimer: I am not adept in digital signal processing or anything.
 It's just something I found interesting last week and came across papers discussing audio reverb.

-Check out this video if you want some theory context on what this tpye of reverb is: https://youtu.be/k1SorBkeqlo
+Check out this video if you want some theory context on what this type of reverb is: https://youtu.be/k1SorBkeqlo

 <img width="908" alt="image" src="https://user-images.githubusercontent.com/56260075/180619109-e8577f47-099d-4f56-8e0f-d9953d768b64.png">